 The canyon’s gorgeous scenery — towering cliffs, red-colored rock formations, and fossilized sand dunes — is perfect for a relaxing hike, so why not take your drone with you as well?
 The desert offers an expansive area for unimpeded flight, while the rock formations will test your piloting skills.
 Plus, you get to capture a panoramic view of one of Nevada’s premier tourist attractions.
 Just stay away from no-fly zone wilderness areas!

 The Gold Strike Hot Springs is one of Vegas’s better-kept secrets.
 Getting to the springs will have you going on what The LA Times describes as an arduous hiking trail.
 The six-mile hike descends some 1,500 feet through narrow crevasses.

 If you can handle the trail, the reward is a drone pilot’s paradise: crystal-clear water surrounded by canyon walls and wildflowers.
-Try to go in the springtime, when the wildflowers turn to gold and red and the canyon walls are covered with colorful algae.
+Try to go in the springtime, when the wildflowers turn gold and red, and the canyon walls are covered with colorful algae.

 Seven Magic Mountains

 The Seven Magic Mountains art installation created by Swiss artist Ugo Rondinone is another popular Vegas attraction.
 It is a septet of towering columns made of multi-hued rocks placed on top of one another.
 This art installation is a great spot for flying drones because the backdrop of Rondinone’s towers is the Jean Dry Lake and the surrounding Mojave Desert.
 This means there’s a large area to fly around and lots of scenic views to capture.